bcswieder117/ECE-5020-Digital-Signal-Processing/README.md

 **Course Description**: Theory and practice of discrete-time signals and systems, A/D and D/A conversion, filter design, DSP Architecture and implementation, programming, DSP applications.

 I will be compiling all the work and studying that I will be doing for this course.
-This ECE 5020 @ TnTech in Spring 2026
+This course is ECE 5020 @ TnTech in Spring 2026